nickassafkirk/Cartel-Coffee/README.md

 - Inspiration for animation used in menu.html subnav was from [this stack overflow discussion](https://stackoverflow.com/questions/42745506/how-to-make-an-icon-spin-with-i-tag-in-html5-through-css3) and general animation info was found at [this page](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp)

+- To find a way to hide the homepage menu tile headings, I was inspired by a method described in [this stackoverflow article](https://stackoverflow.com/questions/9913293/change-text-on-hover-then-return-to-the-previous-text/9913526)
 ### Media
 - The photos used in this site were obtained from ...